stuerp/foo_vis_spectrum_analyzer/README.md

 ## Change Log

-v0.8.0.0-beta4, 2025-xx-xx
+v0.8.0.0, 2025-09-22

+* New: The album art type that is shown on the background can be selected in the configuration dialog.
 * New: The log verbosity can be set on the **Common** page of the configuration dialog.
-* Improved: Album art rendering with multiple instances and heavy load.
+* Improved: Stability of album art rendering with multiple instances and heavy load.
 * Fixed: Rendering negative infinity in the peak meter readout was broken.
 (Beta 2 regression)
 * Fixed: Analyzer initialization after channel configuration changes.